1. Where is my attendance area or home school?

 Please use the School Finder web tool to locate your school of residence.

-In order for Registration to be complete, you will need to provide the Three (3) Proofs of Residency and the Child's original Birth Certificate or Passport.
+In order for Registration to be complete, you will need to provide the Three (3) Proofs of Residency and the Child's original Age Verification Document.
 TB and Immunization Record(s) may be submitted later, as long as they are submitted prior to the first day of school attendance.

 Registration starts in the month of February for the upcoming school year.
 Registration is accepted all year for new students entering school during the current school year